NunoSempere/Turing_Machine/README.md

 (divisor 1.1) Accepts if n|m or if n=m.

 Now the input is: 05111...11822..229
-The 5 will be to a 6 once we change the 2 that corresponds to the 8.
+The 5 will be cahnged to a 6 once we change the 2 that corresponds to the 8.
 If there is no such 2, n = m.
 So we modify state 4 and 5 and create a state 6.

 state 5:
 - if it reads a 3, write 1, move left, keep state.